simular-fi/simular/docs/src/getstarted.md

 ```

 ### Deploy and interact with a Contract
-Here how you can deploy and interact with a simple Contract
+Here's how you can deploy and interact with a simple Contract

 For this example, we'll use the following smart contract:
 ```javascript